How to Stake TAO

 What is TAO staking?

 TAO is the native token of Bittensor, a decentralized AI network built on Substrate.
-When you stake TAO, you delegate it to a validator on a subnet.
-The validator evaluates AI outputs produced by miners using Yuma Consensus and earns emissions — newly minted TAO distributed proportionally back to delegators.
+Staking TAO means you delegate it to a validator that secures and scores work on a specific subnet.
+In exchange, you receive a share of the network's emissions every block (~12 seconds).

 Before you start

-- Get TAO — Buy TAO on Binance, Coinbase, Kraken, or MEXC.
+- Get TAO: Buy TAO on Binance, Coinbase, Kraken, or MEXC.
 The protocol minimum for on-chain staking is 0.1 TAO.
 For Stakao automated staking, plan for at least 0.5 TAO (platform minimum) plus a gas buffer.

-- Choose a wallet — For on-chain staking: use the official Bittensor wallet or Talisman (both support Bittensor natively).
+- Choose a wallet: For on-chain staking: use the official Bittensor wallet or Talisman (both support Bittensor natively).
 For exchange staking: no wallet needed.

-- Keep a gas buffer — Always keep 0.1–0.5 TAO unstaked for transaction fees.
+- Keep a gas buffer: Always keep 0.1–0.5 TAO unstaked for transaction fees.
 Do not stake 100% of your balance.

-- Unstaking is fast — On Bittensor there is no unbonding period — you can unstake and get your TAO back quickly at any time.
+- Unstaking is fast: On Bittensor there is no unbonding period.
+You can unstake and get your TAO back quickly at any time.

 Choose a validator

-- -Take rate (commission) — The network maximum (and default) is 18%.
-Most competitive validators set lower — 5–12% is common.
+- -Take rate (commission): The network maximum (and default) is 18%.
+Most competitive validators set lower, 5–12% is common.
 Lower take = more rewards for you.

-- -Validator rank — Higher-ranked validators earn more emissions.
+- -Validator rank: Higher-ranked validators earn more emissions.
 Rank is determined by Yuma Consensus scoring.

-- -Total stake — Very large validators may face diminishing returns near their effective cap.
+- -Total stake: Very large validators may face diminishing returns near their effective cap.

-- -Uptime & reliability — Validators that go offline lose rank.
+- -Uptime & reliability: Validators that go offline lose rank.
 Check community forums and on-chain history.

-- -Subnet coverage — A validator operating on multiple subnets gives you exposure to dTAO yield opportunities.
+- -Subnet coverage: A validator operating on multiple subnets gives you exposure to dTAO yield opportunities.

 Prepare your wallet